JackieG01/ELK-Project/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat watches for log files and also collect log events.
+- Filebeat watches for log files and also collect log events and data about the file system.
-- Metricbeat will record metrics and data from the operating system and from services running on the server.
+- Metricbeat will record metrics and data from the operating system and from services running on the server, such as uptime.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: